 The potential for injury from improper use of work equipment, as well as the ever-present possibility of machine malfunction, can be serious and even life-threatening.

 Tips on how to prevent machinery malfunction injuries:

 Shocks from live wires and malfunctioning equipment can happen with no warning and can easily be fatal.
-The urgency and danger of electrical hazards underlines the importance of taking the appropriate preventive measures.
+The urgency and danger of electrical hazards underline the importance of taking the appropriate preventive measures.

 Tips on how to prevent electrical injuries:

 Poorly maintained electrical equipment can lead to fire, which can cause burns at varying degrees and even death.
 Fire is a hazard that can happen in almost any workplace so fire extinguishers should be accessible and regularly maintained at all times.

 Working in enclosed spaces can be hot and uncomfortable and can lead to oxygen deprivation.
 Furthermore, working with materials that emit fumes can be fatal in spaces that don’t have the correct ventilation.

 Tips on how to prevent injuries in confined spaces: